GodfredAsa/flask_docker_mongodb_api_math/README.md

   GUIDE
 ## Dockerfile
-  NB: setup the configuration
+  1. setup the configuration
-  NB: docker-compose.yml : configures the services
+  2. docker-compose.yml : configures the services
-  NB: requirements.txt " contains the dependencies for running the app on ubuntu server
+  3. requirements.txt " contains the dependencies for running the app on ubuntu server